pardhaponugoti/ack_to_earn/README.md

 # [ack_to_earn](ack-to-earn.web.app)

+**Note**

+This is currently live on the Rinkeby chain.
+When connecting your wallet to the dapp, please choose the Rinkeby Test Network and get some free Rinkeby Eth from a [faucet](https://faucets.chain.link/) if you don't have any.

 ## Overview

 Welcome to Ack to Earn!
 This dapp allows web3 users to pay others to read messages sent to their wallets.
 It also incorporates ENS and Unstoppable Domains to allow them to be messaged with their usernames on those platforms.